7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 upgrade_success(ConnPid, Headers) ->
     io:format("Upgraded ~w.
-Success!~nHeaders:~n~w~n",
+Success!~nHeaders:~n~p~n",
               [ConnPid, Headers]).
 ```

-You also need to add a websocket handler to cowboy.
+You also need to add a special websocket handler to cowboy.
 A handler is acutally a module, and inside the module you are required to define an `init/2` function.
 You can read about cowboy handlers in general [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/handlers/) and websocket handlers in particular [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/ws_handlers/)